jackpal/jackpal.github.io/_posts/2010-01-23-Looking_at_the_original_BitTorrent_client.md

 ---
 date: 2010-01-23 13:27
 tags: go,BitTorrent,python
+title: Looking at the original BitTorrent client
 ---

-# Looking at the original BitTorrent client

 I wanted to learn more about how the original BitTorrent client implemented "choking", so I downloaded the source to the original Python-based BitTorrent